postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ## Billing dashboard

-Postman's [billing dashboard](http://go.postman.co/billing) provides a number of ways to manage your team's billing.
+The Postman [billing dashboard](http://go.postman.co/billing) provides access to account management.

 ### Viewing account history

 In your [billing dashboard](http://go.postman.co/billing), select **Account History**.
-This page allows you to quickly note your team's historical billing activity, as well as the day and time actions took place.
+This page allows you to view your team's historical billing activity, as well as the date and time of each action.

 [![account history](https://assets.postman.com/postman-docs/account-history.jpg)](https://assets.postman.com/postman-docs/account-history.jpg)

-Items such as updates to your Postman subscription, card changes, payments, and charges are all listed in chronological order for your reference.
+Items such as updates to your Postman subscription, card changes, payments, and charges are all listed in chronological order.

 ### Viewing past invoices

 In your [billing dashboard](http://go.postman.co/billing), select **Invoices**.
-To get a copy of an invoice, hover over the listing on the page and select **Get Invoice**.
+To get a copy of an invoice, hover over its listing and select **Get Invoice**.

 [![invoices](https://assets.postman.com/postman-docs/invoices.jpg)](https://assets.postman.com/postman-docs/invoices.jpg)